-- Generally, it will be more expensive to take the camper van one way, so you either have to return to the original location or pay an extra one way fee.
+- Generally, taking the camper van one way will be more expensive, so you either have to return to the original location or pay an extra one-way fee.

-- It can be quite a bit more expensive to hire a van longer term than it is to buy one.
+- Hiring a camper van longer term can be quite a bit more expensive than buying one.

 - You’re unable to make personal adjustments